federicsp/SAT-Solver/README.md

 # SAT-Solver
-Implementation of DPLL Algorithm in python.
+Implementation of DPLL Algorithm in python,  it takes input from a file in Dimacs format specifying a cnf formula.

 # How to use
-Type in python dpll__solver.py to execute the python script, then It appears the prompt: "Type the name of the file.txt : " so It needs the name of the file (for example satisfable.txt).
-The solution is written on file_solution.txt
+Type in python dpll__solver.py to execute the python script, Then It appears the prompt: "Type the name of the file.txt : " so It needs the name of the file (for example satisfable.txt), and the prompt:"Type the name of the file.txt where you want to write the output".
 # Example
 Let the input be: